Herpesvirus 6 (HHV-6) IgM IFA

 Human Herpesvirus 6 (HHV-6) infects nearly all humans, typically before the age of two, and establishes life-long latency.
 For most of the population, adults will demonstrate antibodies and declining titers with age.
 Immunocompromised patients however, may experience a primary infection or reactivation of a latent infection, leading to potentially serious complications.
 The detection of anti-HHV-6 IgM or a fourfold rise in anti-HHV-6 IgG supports a clinical diagnosis.

 Human IgM antibodies to HHV-6 antigens are detected by indirect fluorescent antibody (IFA) assay.
-Briefly, a slide well coated with fixed, infected red blood cells are incubated with diluted human serum.
-If specific HHV-6 antibodies are present, they remain bound, are then labeled by an antibody conjugate and finally detected by fluorescence microscopy.
+Diluted serum is incubated on a slide containing infected T-lymphoblasts.
+If specific HHV-6 antibodies are present, they remain bound, and are then labeled by an antibody conjugate and finally detected by fluorescence microscopy.
 The HHV-6 IgM and IgG IFA assays detect but do not distinguish antibodies directed against both HHV-6A and HHV-6B.